ivanIStereotekk/ivanIStereotekk/README.md

 > [!IMPORTANT]
-> Often i do fork for the projects that was interesting for me.
-I think it is convenient way to gather interesting projects to keep them at hand.
+> Earlier i did forks for the projects that was interesting for me.
+I thought that is convenient way to gather interesting projects to keep them at hand.
+> But then i found the option to push the "star" and organize list to keep interesting projects logically.
+I still learning to make things better to make my world better.